zxing-js/ngx-scanner/README.md

 | **scanSuccess**     | `callback: (result: string): void => {}`       | `EventEmitter<string>`           | Emits an event when a scan is successful performed.          |
 | **scanFailure**     | `callback: (): void => {}`                     | `EventEmitter<void>`             | Emits an event when a scan fails.                            |
 | **scanError**       | `callback: (error: any): void => {}`           | `EventEmitter<any>`              | Emits an event when a scan throws an error.                  |

+## Generator

+Looking for a way to generate QR-Codes?
+Check-out [ngx-kjua](https://github.com/werthdavid/ngx-kjua)